Plan Q & A

 It means there will also be greater certainty to the remainder of the proposed plan mediation and hearing process and clearer direction to consent applicants and other plan users.

 No. Only appellants can submit on court decisions, and none of the parties involved appealed the decision on the objectives.
-These objectives will be made operative on from 1 March 2021.
+These objectives were made operative on 1 March 2021.